Geeksltd/Programming.Tips/MeaningfulNames.md

    - Also avoid words that are too broad like `Manager`, `Processor`, `Data`, or `Info` in the name of a class.

 ## Method Names
-Methods should have verb or verb phrase names like `Save`, `PostPayment`, `DeletePage`, `IsXyz`, `CanXyz`, `HasXyz`.
+&nbsp;&nbsp; Methods should have verb or verb phrase names like `Save`, `PostPayment`, `DeletePage`, `IsXyz`, `CanXyz`, `HasXyz`.
 You will learn more details later.
 For casting in particular, you can use `ToXyz` or `AsXyz`.

 ### Add Meaningful Context
-There are a few names which are meaningful in and of themselves—most are not.
+&nbsp;&nbsp; There are a few names which are meaningful in and of themselves—most are not.
 Instead, you need to place names in context for your reader by enclosing them in well-named classes, functions, or namespaces.
 When all else fails, then prefixing the name may be necessary as a last resort.

 Imagine that you have variables named `firstName`, `lastName`, `street`, `houseNumber`, `city`, `state`, and `zipcode`.
 Taken together it’s pretty clear that they form an address.
 But what if you just saw the **state** variable being used **alone** in a method?
 Would you automatically infer that it was part of an address?